-There are two types of block quote that I previously uses on this site.
+There are two types of block quote that I use on this site.
 Big, and small.
 Small tends to be for longer quotes, and the big block quote is generally for one-line quotes to grab the reader’s attention.
 This is what they looked like:

 As you can see, they’re completely different in their design.
 Plus, the “small” block quote looks a lot like the old notice, so it’s confusing.
 Finally, the line height and padding is all jacked up on the large quote.
 It all needed an overhaul.

-This is a block quote that I use for longer quotes that often span multiple lines.
-I think these look pretty good now, don’t you think?Some person
+This is the blockquote that I use for all quotes now.
+I think these look pretty good, don’t you think?Some person

 serif font, but it’s no longer